clusterfreak/ClusterGraphix/README.md

 ### Bugs
 * clusterCenterPointNumber 99999999 when not found
-* add second point, index outbound, not in pixelMode
+* add second point, index outbound, not in pixelMode, ->?
+Error in ObjectMembership

 ### Ideas
 * CTRL + SHIFT + F Source Code Pretty Print